dynamicreports/dynamicreports/.github/CONTRIBUTING.md

 ### Dynamic Reports Design Decisions

 When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it in the [dynamicreports/design-decisions repository](https://github.com/dynamicreports/design-decisions).
 If you have a question around how we do things, check to see if it is documented there.
+There is an excel file in the repository, containing matters about the way forward.
+However more details views of what is going on can be accessed at the projects [page](https://github.com/dynamicreports/dynamicreports/projects)

 ## How Can I Contribute?